Home / Hotel reviews / A perfect Sunday roast at Feversham Arms Helmsley, North Yorks

 https://www.aladyofleisure.com/mullion-cove-hotel-cornwall

-spa at Feversham Arms
+Lunch at Feversham Arms

-hot tub Feversham Arms
+Feversham Arms dinner

 Dinner that evening was again excellent quality, from the tomato and burrata starter to the elegant lamb rump main course, although we weren’t quite sure that the chocolate, cherry and pistachio dessert warranted its £12 price tag.
 The indefatigable Alex – resplendent in a checked suit – made sure everything ran like clockwork and one of Feversham Arms strengths was that there were staff everywhere, so you felt very well looked after.

-A picture-perfect lamb rump main course
+lamb rump

-A great base for the North York Moors
+Exploring the North York Moors

 If you didn’t want to lounge around the pool all day long then Feversham Arms is a great base to explore the North York Moors, and we had a great time exploring the coast from Whitby to Scarborough and admiring the beautiful and rugged Yorkshire landscape which was spectacular in the summer sunshine.
-Feversham Arms is possibly the 30th hotel in the excellent Pride of Britain Hotels group which I’ve reviewed (links to others below) and, despite not being as grand or historic as some of its other members, is worthy of its place in the group thanks to its excellent customer service, immaculate room and of course, that Sunday roast.
+Feversham Arms is possibly the 30th hotel in the excellent PoB Hotels group which I’ve reviewed (links to others below) and, despite not being as grand or historic as some of its other members, is worthy of its place in the group thanks to its excellent customer service, immaculate room and of course, that Sunday roast.

 Rooms start from £120 B&B in a standard double room, with the spa and poolside suites priced from £320 per room B&B and £410 DB&B. Use of the Verbena spa heat facilities, outdoor heated pool and jacuzzi are included in all room packages.
-Check with the hotel what Covid restrictions there are due to Covid-19.

 Book Feversham Arms at Booking.com